Chaos (Jagerstadt Chaos von Celhaus ATD)

 Chaos passed his PT1 & PT2 tests in June 2014.
-This makes him eligible to compete for serious nose work titles, but there won’t be any trials until January 2015.
+This made him eligible to compete for serious nose work titles, but there weren’t any trials in our area until 2016.
 The reason is that UKC (United Kennel Club) took over nose work competition from United Nosework (the group which created this new canine sport) on July 1, 2014.
-They will take the next six months to enter all the United Nosework titles into their own system.
-We doubt there will be any actual nose work trials in our neck of the woods (Montana – Wyoming) until late spring due to our harsh winters, but Chaos will be ready when they’re offered!
+They took months to enter all the United Nosework titles into their own system.
+Chaos will hopefully still be sound enough to compete at our local nosework trial in October 2017, but driving hundreds of miles for other trials is unfair to him now that he’s 11 and failing.

 NADAC Agility Titles: